-The part of molecular orbitals symbolised by wave function ψ_j as summarised from the total n constituent orbital of atom χ_i .
-In the chemical process, molecular orbitals are constructed from combination of atomic orbitals through the hybridisation process.
-This process happens when the electron from every atomic orbital interacts with other orbital and construct chemical bonding.
+The part of molecular orbitals symbolized by wave function $\psi j$ as summarized from the total n constituent orbital of atom $\chi i$ .
+In the chemical process, molecular orbitals are constructed from combination of atomic orbitals through the hybridization process.
+This process happens when the electron from every atomic orbitals interacts with other orbital and construct chemical bonding.
 Hence, this bonding will affect the molecular structure.